Number 62 - June 2003

 By Wendell Cox

-technology obsolete.
+Such a fate may befall the Baltimore to Washington "magnetic levitation" train project.
+"Mag lev" is a technology whose time has, and never will come.
+Like the atomic car somoe touted in the 1950s, other developments have long since rendered the technology obsolete.
 What remains with us, however, is government's habit of spending money on things that don't make sense.
-On this, Mag Lev has earned the gold medal, hands down.
+Mag Lev has earned the gold medal, hands down.

 Mag Lev is attractive.
-Who has not seen the "spiffy" artists renderings on the covers of popular science magazines?
-They (the covers) have been running since the 1960s,
+Who has not seen the attractive artists renderings on popular science magazines?
+They have been running since the 1960s, at least.
+The trains, can operate over 200 miles per hour on monorails like Disneyland made famous.

+But there are problems.
+Why, for example, would anyone need to exceed 200 miles per hour between Washington and Baltimore, a distance of less than 40 miles?
+Where would the $3.5 billion come from to build the system? --- a bargain not likely to be delivered since infrastructure projects often double or even triple in cost as they proceed.
 Who is going to pay the $27 each way that would be required simply to pay for the operating costs?
 Are there no highways between the two cities?
 Are there no MARC trains?
 Are there no Amtrak trains?
-One thing is sure, however, the 33,000 daily passengers that the planners say will pay these high fares every day will never escape their present incarnation as numbers in a computer model.
+One thing is sure, however, the 33,000 that the planners say will pay these high fares every day will never escape their present incarnation as numbers in a computer model.

 Mag Lev arrived too late to make a difference.
 Mag Lev might have had a chance if the Wright Brothers had not complicated things with airplanes.
 But airplanes can do anything that Mag Lev can do faster, and for less.

 Indeed, for most people in the narrow Baltimore to Washington corridor, MARC makes much more sense.
-While you are whizzing by Odenton or Halethorpe on Mag Lev, don't imagine that the local residents who work near the Capitol (nearby Union Station) are trekking over to BWI or up to Baltimore to catch Mag Lev.
+While you are whizzing by Odenton or Halethorpe on Mag Lev, don't imagine that the local residents who work near the Capitol are trekking over to BWI or up to Baltimore to catch Mag Lev.
 They'll be on MARC, or in their cars.

 But perhaps the most irrational characteristic of this project was that it was to have been built to support the 2012 Olympics.
-Spending $3.5 billion or $7.0 or $10.5 billion to support a two-week event is like blowing the retirement account on a two-week cruise.
+Spending $3.5 billion or $7.0 billion to support a two-week event is like blowing the retirement account on a two-week cruise.

 Credentials: